 Deposits of some solid particles on the surface of china dish can be observed.
-The deposit is
+The deposit is of salts that are dissolved in water.
+This shows that water has dissolved salts in it.

 Note: Do not use distilled water or water from purifier or RO unit and the like for this activity.